azavea/terraform-aws-cloudtrail/README.md

 - `id` - The name of the trail.
 - `home_region` - The region in which the trail was created.
 - `arn` - The Amazon Resource Name of the trail.
+- `bucket_id` - The name of the log bucket, if one was created -- otherwise, an empty string.
+- `bucket_arn` - The Amazon Resource Name of the log bucket, if one was created -- otherwise, an empty string."